Skip to content

 Maintenance

 If any 3D-printed components are broken or deformed, they can be reprinted.
+Heat from stepper motors will damage or deform 3D-printed parts.

-The stepper motor does not require maintenance, as it does not have brushes that need replacement.
+The stepper motor does not require maintenance.

 Design

-As we said before, we wanted to create a system that adapts to the Jubilee system, to be able to exchange tools without major changes.
-Based on that, we modify some jubilee's parts.
 One of our main objectives was to design something as simple and compact as possible, minimizing space occupancy and allowing for maximum freedom of movement along the Z-axis.

 1. For the design of the 'KEY.V1':